erykksc/chatreply/README.md

         Separator between message and emoji (default ":")
   -skip-replies
-        Do not wait for replies, just send the messages -v    Sets logging level to Debug
+        Do not wait for replies, just send the messages -text-only
+        Make all messages text only, disable trying to parse messages as multimedia -v    Sets logging level to Debug
   -watch-emoji string
         Emoji used to indicate the program is watching the message for a reply (default "👀")